Breaking

 How to choose the best gaming laptop under $1,000

 The first question you should ask yourself is this: What type of games are you into?
 Do you like relaxing games like Stardew Valley?
 Or are you pushing pixels in Cyberpunk 2077?
 Maybe you also need something that can handle school or work.
-The good news is you can get a solid machine for under $1,000; you just have to be smart about where your money goes.
+The good news is you can get a great machine for under $1,000; you just have to be smart about where your money goes.

 GPU (graphics card)